Developing Standards and an Assessment Together

 ELPA21's Theory of Action

-A Theory of Action (ToA) describes how ELPA21 is fascilitating the move from current English language (EL) expectations and instructional practice to those necessary for ELLs to gain proficiency in the academic language used within math, science, and ELA, and to ultimately become college- and career-ready.
-The ToA describes how our mission is being carried out, aligning intended assumptions with the organizational context of ELPA21.
-It connects strategy to action and identifies the multiple dependencies required for the successful implementation of our vision.
+A Theory of Action (ToA) describes how ELPA21 is facilitating the move from current English language (EL) expectations and instructional practice to those necessary for ELLs to gain proficiency in the academic language used within math, science, and ELA, and to ultimately become college- and career-ready.
+The ToA describes how ELPA21's mission is being carried out, aligning intended assumptions with the organizational context of ELPA21.
+It connects strategy to action and identifies the multiple dependencies required for the successful implementation of ELPA21's vision.
 Please click here to view ELPA21's Theory of Action.